scottdgaines/fe-dev-task/README.md

 ### Data Fetching

 This project includes a json file in the `_data` folder.
 To use it install [`json-server`](https://www.npmjs.com/package/json-server) and run `json-server --watch --port 4000 ./_data/db.json`.
+There is a `FetchData` component already built that has some basic functionality.

 ### Rules

 Use any resources at your disposal aside from AI tools.
-Google, Stackoverflow, and other web resources are all at your disposal.
+Google, Stackoverflow, and other web resources are all fair game.
 You can reach out to the interviewers with questions as well.

 ### Learn More about Next.js